attilakocsis78/MailSender/readme.txt

 		- subject: the mail's subject
 		- emailBodyTemplate: the mail's body.
 It is a stringtemplate file to preserve text formatting. !Don't change the first and the last line
 		- senderName : you can use it in the tmeplate as parameter in the format of : {senderName}
-		- recipientSource: the name of the file what is contains the recipinets list.
-Thre is one email address / line There is an another template parameter : {recipientName} .
+		- recipientSource: the name of the file what contains the recipinets list.
+Thre is one email address / line
+		- alreadySentRecipientsSource: the name of the file what contains the list of email addresses to where email was already sent by the application
+		There is an another template parameter : {recipientName} .
 It is calculeted from the recipient email address by cutting the @domain part from the addtress.
 		pl: JohnDoo@gmail.com -> johnDoo